cyralinc/approzium/README.md

 To spin up an end-to-end development environment based in Docker:

 - Ensure you have [Docker](https://www.docker.com/) installed with Buildkit support (Docker 18.09 or higher)
-- In your local environment, run `$ aws configure` and add an access key and secret.
+- In your local environment, run `$ aws configure` and add an access key and a secret.
 - Run `$ make dc-build`.
 This will build the authenticator and development Docker images.
 - Run `$ docker-compose up`.
 This will run the authenticator with a Vault backend and will run test database servers (Postgres and MySQL).
 - In another window, `$ make dev`.
 This will start a shell in the development environment.